tasket/wyng-backup/README.md

 end at a subvolume).
 Required for commands `send`, `monitor` and `diff` (and `receive` when not using `--saveto`).

-`--dest=URL`

-This option tells Wyng where to access the archive and is required for most commands unless `--nickname` or `-n` is used to fetch a stored URL.
-See the URL Form table in the above `arch-init` section.

-`--nickname=name`, `-n name`

-Use a nickname for the local & destination URLs.
-Together with `--dest` or `--local` the URL spec is stored under _name_; otherwise the URL associated with _name_ is retrieved and used.
-If the special name
-_default_ is set, its local/dest values will automatically be used when `--dest` or `--local` are absent and there is no explicit nickname on the command line.

-Note that nicknames are stored only in local system settings, separate from the archive itself.

 `--session=<date-time>[,<date-time>]` OR
 `--session=^<tag>[,^<tag>]`